 Nothing completes your dream wedding dress like a gorgeous veil.
 "Without the veil, the bride is simply a beautiful girl in a beautiful gown," says Stephanie Caravella, Associate Vice President at Bel Aire Bridal.
 "The history of the veil is important as well—many who lived in Ancient Greece and Rome believed that a veil kept evil spirits away from the bride."

-If you're more of a DIY girl (and don't want to spend a couple hundred dollars), you can clean and store your veil yourself.
+If you're more of a DIY girl (and don't want to spend a couple of hundred dollars), you can clean and store your veil yourself.
 The less embellished your veil, the easier it will be to safely preserve at home.
 If your veil is very dirty, Judd suggests using a mild detergent in a sink, rinsing your veil well, and hanging it to dry.
-If needed, you can also use a very low temperature iron to press the veil.
-Finish by wrapping your keepsake in acid- and lignin-free tissue and placing it in an archival box or bag purchased from a company who specializes in restoring garments.
-(Heritage's do-it-yourself preservation kits cost around $100.)
+If needed, you can also use a very low-temperature iron to press the veil.
+Finish by wrapping your keepsake in acid and lignin-free tissue and placing it in an archival box or bag purchased from a company that specializes in restoring garments (Heritage's do-it-yourself preservation kits cost around $100).

 But the most important aspect of preservation is where you store your garments.
 "If you put it up in the attic, down in a basement, or out in the garage, it will damage the veil over time," Judd says.
-"The best place to store it is in a climate controlled area (like under a bed or hanging in a closet) to insure it will last for generations to come."
+"The best place to store it is in a climate-controlled area (like under a bed or hanging in a closet) to ensure it will last for generations to come."